About Weiner Doggy

 To be honest, when I bought my first dachshund from a breeder, I didn't know a lot about dachshunds either.
 I struggled with Barney, my male dachshund to stop his uncontrollable barking.
 He disliked all other dogs in the neighborhood and was acting crazy when walking by them.

-I was frustrated trying to train my first weiner doggy and kept reading and researching.
+I was frustrated trying to train him and kept reading and researching.
 I talked with an experienced breeder who was also a vet and he gave me a lot of great advice.

 I had to be patient as he was a handful.

-It took a few months, but with patient, reward, and bonding, I was able to have him look up to me as the leader and was a calmer dachshund as well.
+It took a few months, but with patience, rewards, and praise, I was able to have him look up to me as the pack leader and was a calmer dachshund as well.